 OneBeacon's results for the year ended December 31, 2002 reflected improvements over 2001 results.
 Steps taken since June 1, 2001 to improve the business, favorable market conditions and good weather have all contributed to this improvement.
-OneBeacon's overall trade ratio (as discussed and reconciled to OneBeacon's GAAP combined ratio of 107% in the "Summary of Operations by Segment, OneBeacon, Underwriting Results" section below) improved to 109% for 2002, versus 120% (123% GAAP combined ratio) for the year ended December 31, 2001 (which included approximately three points as a result of the terrorist attacks of September 11, 2001, "the Attacks").
-OneBeacon's core trade ratio, which is also discussed and reconciled below, improved to 98% for 2002, versus 116% for the year ended December 31, 2001 (which included approximately five points as a result of the
+OneBeacon's core trade ratio (as defined in the

-Attacks).
+"Summary of Operations by Segment, OneBeacon, Underwriting Results" section below) improved to 98% for 2002, versus 116% for the year ended December 31, 2001 (which included approximately five points as a result of the terrorist attacks of September 11, 2001, "the Attacks").
+OneBeacon's overall trade ratio (which includes business subject to the Renewal Rights Agreement and certain other insurance products) improved to 109% for 2002, versus 120% for the year ended December 31, 2001 (which included approximately three points as a result of the Attacks).
 White Mountains expects OneBeacon's operations, particularly its core operations, will continue to improve in 2003 as the effects of better pricing, underwriting and claims management continue to emerge and as business subject to the Renewal Rights Agreement continues to be reduced.
 In 2003, OneBeacon expects to generate an underwriting profit by taking advantage of its strong balance sheet and the hard market which exists in many sectors.